A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Introduction

 Vulnerability detection plays a critical role in the software development life cycle, identifying security vulnerabilities before they can be exploited in deployed systems.
 The growing complexity of modern software, combined with an ever-increasing threat landscape, has led to a surge in reported vulnerabilities.
 The Common Vulnerabilities and Exposures (CVE) records~\cite{CVECommonVulnerabilities} provide unique identifiers for publicly known software vulnerabilities.
 Over 40,000 CVEs have been published in 2024 alone, with over 12,000 reported in the first quarter of 2025~\cite{CVEMetrics}.
 Complementing CVEs, the Common Weakness Enumeration (CWE)~\cite{CWECommonWeakness} offers a hierarchical classification of vulnerability types, serving as a higher-level abstraction for understanding underlying vulnerability patterns.

-Vulnerability assessment pipelines as found in industrial development workflows typically consist of multiple steps: detection (identifying whether code contains a vulnerability), localization (pinpointing the exact location in the code), severity estimation (evaluating potential impact), and repair (modifying the code to mitigate the vulnerability), often initiated reactively when a new CVE is disclosed.
-Despite advances in tooling, e.g., static analysis tools, these processes remain largely manual or only partially automated due to the reliance on expert-defined rule sets and high false positive rates of such tools~\cite{croft2023data}.
+Vulnerability assessment pipelines as found in industrial development workflows typically consist of multiple steps: detection (identifying whether code contains a vulnerability), localization (pinpointing the exact location in the code), severity estimation (evaluating potential impact), and repair (patching the code to mitigate the vulnerability), often initiated reactively when a new CVE is disclosed.
+Despite advances in tooling, e.g., static application security testing (SAST) tools, these processes remain largely manual or only partially automated due to the dependency on expert-defined rules (cf. Taghavi and Feyzi~\cite{taghavi2025large} for a comparison between LLMs and established software vulnerability detection methods).
+Further, these tools suffer from high false positive rates~\cite{croft2023data}.
 As such, existing workflows are insufficient to meet the scale of remediation demands.

-At the same time, the adoption of Large Language Models (LLMs)\footnote{Due to the lack of a formal definition for LLMs, in this work, we use the term LLM broadly to encompass both large-scale language models (e.g., GPT-4) and smaller pre-trained models such as BERT and CodeBERT~\cite{zhaoCodingPTMsHowFind2024}.} for software engineering tasks has grown rapidly since the introduction of BERT~\cite{BERT} in 2018.
-LLMs are deep neural network models, typically based on transformer architectures~\cite{vaswani2017attention}, that are pre-trained on massive corpora of natural language.
+At the same time, the adoption of Large Language Models (LLMs)\footnote{Due to the lack of a formal definition for LLMs, in this work, we use the term \textit{LLM} broadly to encompass both large-scale language models (e.g., GPT-4) and smaller pre-trained models, such as BERT and CodeBERT~\cite{zhaoCodingPTMsHowFind2024}.
+We differentiate architectures and scales of LLMs later on in the body of this work.} for software engineering tasks has grown rapidly since the introduction of BERT~\cite{BERT} in 2018.
+LLMs are deep neural network models, typically based on Transformer architectures~\cite{vaswani2017attention}, that are pre-trained on massive corpora of natural language.
 LLMs have demonstrated impressive capabilities in understanding and generating code.
-Industry forecasts further emphasize the transformative potential of LLMs.
-For instance, Anthropic CEO Dario Amodei predicts that in mid to end 2025, AI is already writing 90\% of the code, with developers primarily specifying design goals and constraints~\cite{amodei2024cfr}.
+Industry forecasts further emphasize the transformative potential of LLMs in code generation~\cite{amodei2024cfr}.

 However, while LLMs hold promise in code generation, they also introduce new risks.
 Generated code often lacks awareness of existing libraries or internal codebases, which may lead to redundancies and the creation of syntactically different but semantically equivalent code.
 This complicates the detection of vulnerabilities, especially when they are subtle or semantically nuanced.
 Additionally, LLMs are prone to hallucinations and the generation of insecure code~\cite{hammondpearceAsleepKeyboardAssessing2022,liuNoNeedLift2023,liuExploringEvaluatingHallucinations2024,fuSecurityWeaknessesCopilot2024}.
 Development teams may be unaware of vulnerabilities introduced by generated code, whether in their codebase, third-party components, or libraries.